thank you speech

 We typically follow the below structure to create a Thank You Speech.
 A well-designed thank you speech does not need to be complicated, though it should cover two main points - background and gratitude.
 “Connecting the dots” by telling a story about the event, or how you came to be in a position to receive this acknowledgment, makes for an interesting speech and provides clarity on your story.
 Showing gratitude by thanking those deserving of recognition highlights deserving individuals.
 It ensures the audience feels acknowledged and happy that you are receiving this accolade.

 Whether you speaking at a casual get-together or a formal event, consider what is appropriate for your audience.
 Before writing your speech, think about the formality of the event, who will be there, and what they might want to hear.
 Remember - a speech is for the listener, not the speaker.
-Make sure your speech length, style, and wording suits the tastes of your guests and the event.
+Make sure your speech length, style, and wording suit the tastes of your guests and the event.

 What is the overall message you are trying to send with the speech?
 Before you put pen to paper, think about what you want to say.
 It’s too easy for most to simply write something “because they have to” without giving some thought as to what it is they are trying to achieve with this speech.
 Naturally, you’ll want to please your audience and thank guests, but consider getting more specific.
-Understanding this will ensure you send a clear message with your speech, and it help you to come up with ideas.
+Understanding this will ensure you send a clear message with your speech, and it helps you to come up with ideas.

 Open your speech with a welcome and an introduction to the topic of the event.
 This is also an opportunity to show your sincere interest in receiving the award through a quote, a story, or a simple statement of gratitude.
 This will ensure the audience will feel that the event or award is meaningful and worthwhile.
 Also - consider starting with a "hook" - a question, story, or curious comment.
 This could include a startling statistic, a quotation, or a story about the event, an interesting fact about the event.
 Whatever it takes to get the audience's attention.